Table of Contents

 Monastery diet is very famous in Greece, and you can try it in almost all monasteries during eating hours.
 It is based on vegetables, fruits, legumes, grains, seafood, and anything that comes from Mother Earth, while monks are not allowed to eat meat thought the yeat.
 Fish is kept for festive celebrations, like Easter.

 The monks describe the monastic diet as a crossroads of culinary knowledge and experiences.
 When the monks move to Mount Athos, they carry with them the traditions and the recipes of their homelands.
-Those traditions and local recipes are shaped by local elements and have produced the monastic recipes of Mount Athos, a kind of cooking with a distinctive character.
+Local elements shape those traditions and local recipes and have produced the monastic recipes of Mount Athos, a kind of cooking with a distinctive character.

 Unfortunately, women are not allowed to visit Mount Athos, so I never had the chance to try their famous monastery recipes for myself.
 Fortunately, my dad visits it every year, so I try the monastery recipes at home!